-Working visas are necessary for individuals who wish to engage in a full-time activity.
+Working visas (employment visas) are necessary for individuals who wish to engage in a full-time activity.
 They are mostly divided by professional fields and must be renewed regularly.

 More than a dozen of different working visas currently exist.
 Most of them are valid for a period from 3 months to 5 years.
 For each of them, specific supporting documents will be needed.
 A detailed list can be found on the Immigration Office website.